-What many consider to be one of the blacker arts of fishing was eagerly adopted by the English, who have fished for Dover sole and other flatfish in the North Sea and the south-west for generations.
-(See details history of fishing)
+What many consider to be one of the blacker arts of fishing was eagerly adopted by the English, who have fished for Dover sole and other flatfish in the North Sea and the southwest for generations.

-Beam trawling catches virtually everything in its path, and extensively damage the sea bed.
+Beam trawling catches virtually everything in its path and extensively damages the sea bed.
 The debate between beam trawlers and other fishermen is one of the most heated in the industry.

 There is a closely related species, Pegusa lascars, the sand sole, that occasionally finds its way into fish shops.
-I hope it remains clearly marked, and cheaper too, than.
-Solea, it lacks the Dover sole’s excellence.
+I hope it remains clearly marked, and cheaper too, Solea lacks the Dover sole’s excellence.

 The very small sole that some people take to be undersized Dover sole, called cetaux or langue d’avocats in France, are in fact another separate species, Dicologoglossa cuneata, a name I defy anyone to remember.
 They are a fish to forget, too: fiddly and thoroughly insubstantial.
 A slip sole is a small Dover sole, which weighs in at about 10-12 oz.

-- Season: Spring, summer, with a lean period after spawning which varies according to region.
+- Season: Spring, and summer, with a lean period after spawning which varies according to region.

 - Yield: Large fish, 55%

 - Fishing method: Beam trawl, trawl, or net.